Veriqa · Evidence-first decision layer for quantum

 Score a quantum claim in 30 seconds.

 Pick a claim below.
-The agent classifies the use case, builds an evidence table, and scores technical maturity, commercial urgency and hype-risk — then hands you a go / monitor / no-go verdict.
+The agent classifies the use case, builds an evidence table, and scores technical maturity, commercial urgency and hype-risk — then returns a decision-support verdict: proceed, monitor, or require further diligence.
+Illustrative

 Single quantum capability → Cross-vertical decision layer Tooling / R&D → Decision & evidence